envisioning/vocab/vocab/low-bit-palletization.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.375
+- 0.35
+- 0.34
+- 0.325
+- 0.31
+- 0.29
+- 0.28
 slug: low-bit-palletization
 summary: Process of reducing the bit depth of data representations to streamline computation and improve efficiency in neural network processing and other AI applications.
 title: Low-Bit Palletization
 ---